Late Summer Home Tour -pretty pastels in pink and purple and fresh flowers with a little Boho and Rustic Scandinavian design.

 I had some pretty birch poles in the corner of this room for the spring, but wanted to add a summer vibe with some pretty driftwood.

 These were so simple to make -found the driftwood at the lake and painted with a little craft paint.
-I’ll be sure to share a simple tutorial for these soon too.
+See the tutorial for the painted driftwood sticks here.

 Over in the kitchen, a few treats.
 We’re loving being home and having time to do things like make a pillow fort, run through the sprinkler, or bake.
 This morning my youngest daughter made a batch of oatmeal cookies and they’re sooo good!
 We’ll see how long they last. 😉

 Thanks for joining me, and I hope it’s inspired you to maybe add a few pretty colours for summer, or pick a bouquet of flowers for your table.

 With a Late Summer Home Tour, life really is a party!

 You might also like our Cozy Summer Living Room tour here.